BestPlayerMMIII/clim/README.md

    - Compresses data efficiently for lightweight command-line playback.

 2. **Player**:
-   - Displays `.clim` files in the terminal using background-colored characters.
+   - Displays `.clim` files in the terminal using background-colored space characters.
    - Cross-platform support for Linux, macOS, and Windows.

 3. **YouTube Downloader**